sparkflows/sparkflows-docs/docs/gcp/tutorials/gcs-complex-transformation.rst

 #.
 Enter the desired values in the required fields as follows:

    *   **BigQuery Dataset:** Browse and select a dataset.
    *   **BigQuery Table:** Browse and select a table.
    *   **Temporary Bucket:** Enter temporary Cloud Storage Bucket which would be used to save intermediate results.

 Workflow Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Click the **Execute** button on the Workflow to execute it.
-Upon execution, Workflow would be executed in the Dataproc cluster as below.
+Click the **Execute** button on the Workflow to execute it, as shown below.
+After clicking it, the workflow will be executed in the Dataproc cluster.

    .. figure:: ../../_assets/gcp/cdt-tutorials-workflow-execute.png
       :alt: GCS Tutorials
       :width: 50%

 #.
-It would be submitted to the dataproc cluster as below.
+The workflow will be submitted to the dataproc cluster as shown below.

    .. figure:: ../../_assets/gcp/cdt-tutorials-dataproc-submit.png
       :alt: GCS Tutorials
       :width: 70%

 #.
-Upon successful execution data would be written to the GCS and BigQuery as below.
+Upon successful execution of the workflow, the data will be written to the GCS and BigQuery, as shown below.

    .. figure:: ../../_assets/gcp/cdt-tutorials-gcs-save-exec.png
       :alt: GCS Tutorials